-Edward Gunawan integrates creative elements from the cinematic, literary, visual, and performing art traditions to tell community-rooted impact-driven stories.
+As an interdisciplinary storyteller, I integrate practices and creative elements from the cinematic, literary, visual, and performing art traditions to tell community-rooted impact-driven stories.

-Edward Gunawan is a transnational writer and interdisciplinary filmmaker.
+Edward Gunawan is a writer and filmmaker.

 He first developed his craft and passion for storytelling as a theater practitioner in Southern California, before completing over 25 award-winning feature and short films as producer, writer, actor, and/or director.
 His last two producing projects — How to Win at Checkers (Every Time) and By the Time It Gets Dark – premiered in Berlin and Locarno respectively, and were honored as Thailand’s Best Foreign Language Film entries for the Academy Awards.

 Recently, Edward was named as the featured film artist of Kearny Street Workshop’s APAture multidisciplinary arts festival and a recipient of Oakland Neighborhood Voices artist grant.

 His love for genre-melding literature led him to write across forms and media.
 In addition to screenplays and plays, he created Press Play – a non-fiction comic that was translated into 6 languages and published as a chapbook (also a recipient of ARTogether’s mini-grant), and co-wrote Folding City – a speculative fiction graphic web series.
 His short stories, essays, and poems have also been published in Jakarta Post, The Ana, and Sweet Lit as well as anthologies Beyond Queer Words and Intimate Strangers.